tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 Therefore, `(\a b -> a) <$> int` will result in `Just ("+", (\a b -> a) 123)`

 Now, we want need to consider the second half, which is

 `Just ("+", (\a b -> a) 123)` being applied to `(is '+')`

-The applicative defintion says to apply the second parser `is '+'` to the remaning input, and apply the result to the function inside the RHS of the tuple.
+The applicative definition says to apply the second parser `is '+'` to the remaining input, and apply the result to the function inside the RHS of the tuple.

 Therefore, after applying this parser, it will result in: `Just ("", (\a b -> a) 123 "+")`.
 Finally, we will apply the function call to ignore the second value, finally resulting in: `Just ("", 123)`.
 But the key point, is we still *executed* the `is '+'` but we ignored the value.
 That is the beauty of using our `<*` and `*>` to ignore results, while still *executing* actions

 <div class="glossary" markdown="1">